DecTrain: Deciding When to Train a Monocular Depth DNN Online: Related Work

 \subsection{Markov decision processes for modeling decision-making}

-Markov decision processes (MDPs), or their partially observable form POMDPs, have been used in metareasoning algorithms for motion planning that decide when to stop computing~\cite{sung2021learning, sudhakar2020balancing} or when to tune hyperparameters~\cite{bhatia2022tuning}.
+Markov decision processes (MDPs) have been used in metareasoning algorithms for motion planning that decide when to stop computing~\cite{sung2021learning} or when to tune hyperparameters~\cite{bhatia2022tuning}.
 We also cast our problem of deciding whether to train at each timestep as a MDP, and showcase a greedy approach to learn the one-step reward of training.